MingmarGyalzenSherpa/SimplifiedTrello/readme.md

 ### Usage

-Sign up for an account or log in
+- Sign up for an account or log in
-Create a new board
+- Create a new workspace
-Add lists to your board
+- Add lists to your board
-Create cards within lists
+- Create cards within lists
+- Assign members to workspace
+- Assign members to card
-Drag and drop cards between lists
+- Drag and drop cards between lists